TULiberalArts/Public-Policy/pages/next-stops.md

 ___

 ![May Graduates]({{site.baseurl}}/media/mpp2020congrats.jpg){:.responsive-img .img-right}
-## Congratulations to our MPP Graduates!
+## Congratulations to Our MPP Graduates!
-At Temple’s May 9th commencement at Mitten Hall, degrees were conferred upon thirteen new MPP graduates.
-Twelve of them are pictured here from left to right: _Tom Holroyd, Rena Pacheco, Jared Moser, Kyle Purchase, Aaron Bailey, Sarah Mueller, Peter Genao, Amanda Warren, Julie Blust, Jessica Maneely, Jonathan White, and Melissa Piccoli_.
+In 2020, Temple’s College of Liberal Arts conferred MPP degrees upon 20 graduates.
+Some of them are pictured to the right in our virtual Zoom graduation celebration.

-After the ceremony our newest MPP alums and their family members were toasted at a reception.
-Additionally, two MPP alumni were awarded the MPP Public Service Award – _Billy Folinusz and Lexi White_.
+At the celebration, _Keshema Davidson_ served as the 2020 class speaker and shared remarks about what inspired her to enter public service.
+Additionally, two MPP alumni (_Jasmine Lamb_ and _Nathanael Brouhard_) were awarded the MPP Academic Achievement Award and _Cathy Roccia-Meier_ was awarded the MPP Public Service Award.
 We wish them all the best and look forward to hearing about their future successes!

 ___